 “Oh God!”
 Nervousness gave way to panic while I sought a way of evading contact.
 Perhaps I could flee the scene altogether and deliver myself from an encounter with Suitor and a confrontation with my mother.
 Moving blindly through the air, my fingers found my purse and took hold of it.
 Next I was up on my feet flying at the speed of sound toward the door, eyes aimed at the wooden floor below.

 Having committed the exit route from the the cafe to memory, my hand knew instinctively when the door was within reach.
 Consistent with the changes that had accompanied the shift in seasons however, another hand intercepted mine, reaching the door knob before mine could.
-Irked and awestruck, I abandoned my mission of remaining conspicuous y by keeping my gaze downward; I looked up to find myself caught in the sight of familiar eyes.
+Irked and awestruck, I abandoned my mission of remaining conspicuous; I looked up to find myself caught in the sight of familiar eyes.

 “Mary, hi!”
-The fondness that I refused to acknowledge upon our first inopportune encounter appeared to have waxed deeper.
+The interest that I refused to acknowledge upon our first inopportune encounter appeared to have waxed deeper.

 Still inescapably annoyed, I managed only a monosyllabic response as I furthered an inward effort to recompose myself.
 “Hi.”